mlab817/faqs/src/2022/other-priority-programs-and-projects/rice-farmers-financial-assistance-rffa-and-the-financial-subsidies-to-rice-farmers-fsrf/how-are-beneficiaries-determined-in-the-das-fsrf.md

 ---
 title: How are beneficiaries determined in the DA’s FSRF?
+sidebarDepth: 2
 ---

 # How are beneficiaries determined in the DA’s FSRF?

+ - Qualifications for beneficiaries under FSRF Program include: a) must be registered in the Registry System for Basic Sectors in Agriculture (RSBSA) as per approved registration and updating protocol; and b) must be tilling rice areas of 0.5-2.0 hectares.
+ - The FSRF caters to smallholder rice farmers whose farm size ranges one (1) hectare and below.
+Implementation of FSRF prioritizes RCEF provinces not covered under RFFA and provinces affected by decline in palay farmgate prices (Mar-Dec 2019).